 Hansuli is known as “Khagwali” is a solid single piece and an expensive necklace made up of either silver or gold.
 Usually clutched around the neck, it is one of the most famous ornaments of Garhwal.
 It is an essential part of weddings, festivals, social gatherings, family functions, and fairs.
 Apart from this, hansuli renders the eye-catching look to women during the wedding and festive occasions.
 Rich Garhwali peoples usually wear Hansuli made of Gold whereas the less affluent prefer silver Hasuli.

-Pichora is one of the most attractive pieces of garments which is to be wear over the sari.
+Pichora is one of the most attractive pieces of garments that are to be wear over the sari.
 Pichora is usually having a saffron base ornamented with red polka dots that are made near the “Swastika” symbol.
 It is made by using traditional and authentic motifs like sun, bells, moon, and conch shells.
 Floral patterns or paisley are adorned on the borders of the Pichora.
-Furthermore, a lot of additional works like trimmings, zari work, sequins, and beads are added to this exclusive garments to make it more attractive.
+Furthermore, a lot of additional works like trimmings, zari work, sequins, and beads are added to these exclusive garments to make them more attractive.
 Apart from symbolic representation for a bride, it is also worn during religious and social festivals by married women.

 Popular in Garhwal and Kumaon belt of Uttarakhand, Pahunchi is bangles that are made up of gold with the red coloured cloth used for the base material.
 It is one of the Authentic, auspicious, and traditional jewel worn by married women in Uttarakhand during any festivals and functions.
 However, based on the status of the bride’s family, Pahunchi is usually made in 1 tola or more.
 The base of Pahunchi is made up of a red cloth on which gold pearls are studded.
 Apart from the fashionable trend, it is considered to be congenial for married women.